ArduPilot/ardupilot_wiki/common/source/docs/common-connecting-sport-fport.rst

     :target: ../_images/FPort-wiring-b.jpg

-- Fport: ``SERIALx_PROTOCOL`` = 23, ``SERIALx_OPTIONS`` = 4
+- Fport: ``SERIALx_PROTOCOL`` = 23, ``SERIALx_OPTIONS`` = 4 (Half Duplex)
-- Sport: ``SERIALx_PROTOCOL`` = 10 (but connect to RX pin instead of TX)
+- Sport: ``SERIALx_PROTOCOL`` = 10, ``SERIALx_OPTIONS`` = 4 (Half Duplex)

+.. note:: modifying the receiver to access the "un-inverted" signal may not have enough drive, and/or, require the setting of the UART TX pin's pull-up resistor.
+Try using ``SERIALx_OPTIONS`` = 132 in that case.

-.. warning:: getting an "un-inverted" SPort or FPort signal from some receivers by tapping an internal connection may not provide enough drive for reliable operation on some autopilots having protection resistors in series with their UART pins.
-Contact the autopilot OEM for possible workarounds or use an normal FPort signal and exteranl bi-directional inverter as shown above
+.. warning:: getting an "un-inverted" SPort or FPort signal from some receivers by tapping an internal connection may not provide enough drive for reliable operation on some autopilots having protection resistors in series with their UART pins, even when enabling the pull-up resistor on the UART.
+Contact the autopilot OEM for possible workarounds or use an normal FPort signal and external bi-directional inverter as shown above.

 ___________________________________________________________________